 Essentially, the Nature Reserve at Raven Wood has the magnificent Curracloe Beach to the east.
 And, on the west, sheltered by the Corsican pines of the Wood, lie the North Slobs.
 The Slobs are home to wild goose populations in winter, making them an important habitat.

 So, if you stay in the wood and do the looped walk, it takes about 1.5 hours to complete the almost 7km trail.
 Underfoot, it is an easy terrain.
 There’s no ascent, except up the sand dunes on the east to get to the beach.
 Along the way, there are benches to rest up if you need to.
-And, better still, trails through the woodland at regular intervals to get to the beach!
+These are also ideal if you just wish to sit and listen to the birdsong.
+And, better still, trails through the woodland at regular intervals take you to the beach!

 We stayed in the woodland (skipping the beach for once).
 That was a great decision – we got to enjoy narrow meandering trails and wonderful views of the coastline through the trees (see above!).